Alex Call Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Phillies have the 12th-ranked team ERA across all league pitching staffs (4.04).

-- Phillies pitchers combine to allow 125 home runs (1.1 per game), the eighth-fewest in the league.
+- In his last appearance on Thursday, the right-hander threw eight innings against the Miami Marlins, giving up two earned runs while surrendering six hits.

-- In his last outing on Wednesday against the Miami Marlins, the righty threw six innings, allowing two earned runs while surrendering five hits.
+- In 19 games this season, the 31-year-old has amassed an ERA of 3.48, with 7 strikeouts per nine innings.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.